California State Subsidy Profile

 14. Is respite care available?
 If yes, who is eligible and how do families access respite care?

-For developmentally disabled children, there are Regional Center programs that contract with the state to coordinate a variety of services, including respite.
+For developmentally disabled children, Regional Center programs contract with the state to coordinate a variety of services, including respite.
 Community-based and public agencies may also provide respite.
-Search the ARCH National Respite Network Respite Locator Service (http://www.respitelocator.org) by state to find respite options in California.
+Parents can search the ARCH National Respite Network Respite Locator Service (http://archrespite.org/respitelocator) by state to find respite options in California.

 15. Is residential treatment available?
 If yes, who is eligible and how do families access residential treatment services?